-There is a good path network through the wood formed in a geometric pattern and originating in the 1800's by the Dering Family.
-Dering Wood's path and ride network prior to then is unknown.
-The Dering Family owned the wood up until the 1920's and used the wood as a place of recreation and Edward VII was a frequent visitor.
+There is a good ride network through the wood which originated in the 1800's by the Dering Family who designed the rather regimented and straight rides.
+Dering Wood's ride network prior to then is unknown.
+The Dering Family owned the wood up until the 1920's and used the wood as a place of recreation with King Edward VII being a frequent visitor apparently.
 A car park was added by the Woodland Trust off Smarden Bell Road soon after its purchase.
 (The car park is accessed under a height barrier with a 2 metre clearance).
 Accompanying the rides is an extensive medieval and Victorian ditch and drainage system aimed at helping to drain this geographically flat wood with its heavy wet clay soils.
 Many of these ditches feed into or out from several ponds found in the wood.
 The Dering Family also planted specimens of rhododendron, holm oak, Turkey oak, red oak and horse chestnut beside some of the main rides.
-Due to the spreading nature of rhododendron in particular, many of these species have been removed during the early years of the 21st century.
+Due to the spreading nature of rhododendron in particular, many of these non native species have been removed during the early years of the 21st century.

 Dering Wood supports a number of notable butterfly species such as the silver - washed fritillary, white admiral and grizzled skipper.
-The wood also supports small populations of dormouse and nightingale, both of which are to found in the actively managed coppiced areas of the wood and are nationally important.
+The wood also supports small populations of dormouse, nightingale and turtle dove which are found in the actively managed coppiced and ride edge areas of the wood and are nationally important.
 Other birds regularly seen are blackcap, chiffchaff, garden warbler, marsh tit and nuthatch.